UK PM Johnson's adviser Cummings isolating with coronavirus symptoms

-A Downing Street spokesman confirmed a Daily Mail report that Cummings, one of the most powerful men in the government, had developed symptoms of COVID-19 over the weekend and was now self-isolating.
-Johnson on Friday became the first leader of a major world power to test positive for the virus.
+A Downing Street spokesman said Cummings, one of the most powerful men in the government, had developed symptoms of COVID-19 over the weekend.
+Johnson on Friday became the first leader of a major world power to announce he had tested positive for the virus.
 His health minister, Matt Hancock, also tested positive and the government's chief medical adviser, Chris Whitty, is self-isolating.

-Britain initially took an approach to containing the spread of the disease that was modest in comparison to European countries such as Italy.
+Cummings was seen sprinting out of Downing Street shortly after Johnson revealed he had tested positive.
+Last week, the adviser denied a newspaper report which said he had prioritised herd immunity and the economy in the coronavirus crisis at the expense of pensioners dying.
+Britain initially took a modest approach to containing the spread of the disease compared to its European peers such as Italy and France.

 But Johnson imposed stringent controls after projections showed a quarter of a million people could die.
-(Editing by Michael Holden)
+He is now self-isolating in Downing Street.
+Scientists say the virus's incubation period is estimated at between one and 14 days, and there have been anecdotal accounts of people spreading the disease without having symptoms.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)